bushjavier/kGrad/README.md

 - **Integration**: Finally, all components are integrated to create a comprehensive automatic differentiation framework, which forms the basis of kGrad.

 https://github.com/bushjavier/kGrad/blob/main/Writing%20kGrad%20from%20scratch%20notebook.ipynb

+The notebook is in Kotlin please use [this guide](https://github.com/Kotlin/kotlin-jupyter#installation) to run the notebook locally